Frequently Asked Questions

 GiveWell serves donors who want to accomplish as much good as possible with their donations.
 These donors rely on GiveWell's research to help them support outstanding organizations that have a significant impact on people's lives.

-GiveWell does not serve donors who want to know whether a particular charity is legitimate or are interested in a charitable cause that isn't already on our research agenda.
+GiveWell does not serve donors who want to know whether a particular organization is legitimate or are interested in a charitable cause that isn't already on our research agenda.

 Who can access GiveWell's research?